#32 | Purgatory Taught by Jesus in a Parable

 The Soul, Sin, and Impurities

 Where do these impurities come from?
 From deliberate sins, and the just penalties due for those sins.
-We’ll illustrate what this means below through a simple example.
-But if you keep in mind how a parent disciplines a child, you’ll understand the common sense basis of Purgatory much more easily.
+We’ll explain this further, but if you keep in mind how a parent disciplines a child, you’ll understand the common sense basis of Purgatory much more easily.

 The soul is therefore the seat of our two most basic powers as human beings: our intellect (by which we perceive the truth), and our will (by which we decide to obey or disobey the truth).
 Whenever we sin, we are in some sense discerning the truth with our intellect, but refusing to follow it with our will.
-This is why continuing to sin, particularly when we know better, makes us more and more miserable.
-We are in some sense “splitting” our soul when we fail to keep our will aligned with our intellect, and our intellect submitted to God.
+This is why continuing to sin makes us more and more miserable.
+We are in some sense “splitting” our soul when we fail to keep our will aligned with our intellect, and fail to keep our intellect submitted to God (which is ultimately only possible by His grace).

-When our intellect and will are severed by sin, this results in an “impurity” in our soul, which, in layman’s terms, means our soul is not perfectly aligned with God.
+When our intellect and will are severed by sin, this results in what Scripture and the Church often calls an “impurity” in our soul, which, in layman’s terms, means our soul is not perfectly aligned with God.
 It may know the Truth (with the intellect), but it is not loving the Truth (with the will).
-But to be in Heaven forever, we must be perfectly aligned with God, which means our soul must be perfectly “pure.”
-Scripture is full of verses that speak of the purity required to be in God’s presence.
-As the book of the Apocalypse (“Revelation”) says, “Nothing unclean shall enter it [Heaven], nor anyone who practices abomination or falsehood, but only those who are written in the Lamb’s book of life” (Apoc.
+But to enter Heaven requires our intellect and will to be aligned with God, which is what it means to be “pure” or “clean” before God.
+Scripture is full of verses that speak of this purity required to be in God’s presence.
+One quick example of this comes from the book of the Apocalypse (“Revelation”), which says “Nothing unclean shall enter it [Heaven], nor anyone who practices abomination or falsehood, but only those who are written in the Lamb’s book of life” (Apoc.
 21:27).

 Eternal and Temporal Punishment